Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: Non-Bunch-Davies bispectrum

-In principle, to avoid this problem one can consider a non-standard model of inflation with $\mathcal{P}_\zeta|_{k_{\rm CMB}}\sim 10^{-9}$ and $r\ll 10^{-3}$ by choosing model parameters, but we do not consider such models.
-Instead, we relax the starting point of the above argument Eq.~(\ref{eq:ineq-TransPlanckian}) in such a way that the tensor modes got excited from the Bunch-Davies state at $\eta=\eta_0$ when the long-wavelength modes of $k_L=10^{-2}{\rm Mpc}^{-1}$ were already on superhorizon scales, while the short-wavelength modes were still on subhorizon scales:
+where we have used the expression for the power spectrum of the curvature perturbations \eqref{eq: power-scalar} and assumed $\mathcal{G}_S/\mpl^2, \mathcal{F}_S/\mpl^2 \sim \epsilon$ and $|\alpha_{k_{\rm CMB}}-\beta_{k_{\rm CMB}}|^2\sim 1$.
+Here, we take $k_L$ as the CMB scale.
+This inequality means that the detection of the inflationary SGWB would suffer from the strong coupling problem of the short-wavelength modes at $\eta = \eta_0$ for $k_S > O(10) \times k_{\rm CMB}$.
+To avoid this problem, let us consider the case that relaxes the starting condition of the above argument based on Eq.~\eqref{eq:ineq-TransPlanckian}, in such a way that the tensor modes with $k_S$ got excited from the Bunch-Davies state at $\eta=\eta_0$ when the long-wavelength modes of $k_L$ (typically, CMB scale) were already on superhorizon scales, while the short-wavelength modes were still on subhorizon scales: